barumau/pandunia/english/jumle.md

 **meme loga to alise.** We talk to each other.

-**se loga "cat" na ke yang na pandunia?** How do you say "cat" in Pandunia?
+**se loga "cat" na ke yaq na pandunia?** How do you say "cat" in Pandunia?

 **"cat" ye ke na pandunia?** What is "cat" in Pandunia?